-Second-Year Scholars (2011-2013 Cohort)
+Second-Year Scholars (2013-2015 Cohort)

-Tasce Bongiovanni, MD, MPP earned her undergraduate degree from Santa Clara University and her medical degree from UCSF during which time she also earned a Master of Public Policy from Harvard's Kennedy School of Government.
-She is now completing surgical residency at UCSF.
-Dr. Bongiovanni is interested in health policy and healthcare delivery for underserved communities, particularly Native Americans.
+Tasce Bongiovanni, MD, MPP (VA Scholar) earned her undergraduate degree from Santa Clara University and her medical degree from UCSF during which time she also earned a Master of Public Policy from the Harvard Kennedy School of Government.
+Dr. Bongiovanni is completing her surgical training at UCSF.
+She is interested in health policy and healthcare delivery for underserved communities, particularly Native Americans.

 Theodore Long, MD received his undergraduate degree in political science and American healthcare policy from Yale College.
 Prior to starting medical school, he worked for the California Medical Association and established an undergraduate health policy journal at Yale.
 He received his medical degree from Keck School of Medicine at USC, where he started USC's first student-run free health clinic.
 He completed internal medicine training at Yale and is a general internist.
 As a resident, he was a founding member of the VA Center of Excellence in Primary Care Education site in West Haven, an interprofessional model for primary care training.

 |Carley Riley, MD, MPP grew up in the northern suburbs of Chicago.
 She received both her undergraduate education in English Literature and her medical degree from Northwestern University.
 She subsequently earned a Master of Public Policy from UCLA, completed residency training in Pediatrics at Children's Hospital Los Angeles, and then graduated fellowship in Pediatric Critical Care Medicine at Cincinnati Children's Hospital Medical Center.
 Through her research and activism, Dr. Riley strives to create healthier communities across all demographics by building positive health assets, fostering resilience, and promoting population health from childhood to adulthood.